 - 11. Camp Lazarus: A private Boy Scout Camp on U.S. 23 north of Winter Road in the City of Delaware.
 The Camp has transferred an open space easement to Delaware Preservation Parks for much of its 232 acres.
 It is also adjacent to the 114-acre Seymour Woods State Preserve, managed by the State of Ohio and ODNR. - 12.
 Preservation Parks Shale Hollow Park and Big Run Preserve at Olentangy Crossing: This is a 120-acre park that includes walking trails, picnic areas, and a shelter building which provides space for indoor activities and restroom facilities.
 Access is currently provided from Artesian Run.
 Future access may be added at Hyatts Road.
-It is adjacent to a 60-acre preserve of forest, deep ravines, and creeks tributary to the
+It is adjacent to a 60-acre preserve of forest, deep ravines, and creeks tributary to the Olentangy Scenic River, proclaimed by Ohio Department of Natural Resources as one of the most pristine undisturbed sites in Ohio, worthy of complete preservation.
+This will not be generally open to the public, but may be used for nature studies.

-Plans for Seldom Seen Park; Source: City of Powell
+Seldom Seen Park, City of Powell